kosovac-mateja/DomIzSnova/README.md

 This project is a web application that serves as a platform for negotiating jobs for real estate renovation.
 It's is a part of the subject called 'Programming Internet Applications' (6th semester of the School of Electrical Engineering, University of Belgrade) and it aims to connect three types of users: clients, agencies, and administrators.

-Project is described in detail in the file ProjekatTekst.pdf .
+The project is described in detail in the file ProjekatTekst.pdf .

 ## Technologies